emk/heroku-rust-cargo-hello/README.md

 ### Does this work with the latest version of Rust?

+This application works with version 1.0.0-beta.4 of Rust, which theoretically means that any future language breakage should be minimal.
+However, Iron's API is not yet officially stable.

 If this is green, then you should be able to install the latest Rust compiler, run `cargo update` and build this code successfully: